 and projects into his undergraduate and graduate courses and engages students in his

 research.
-He has mentored three Magellan Scholars, and prior to arriving at USC in
+He has mentored three Magellan Scholars, and prior to arriving at South

-2005, he won the University of Arizona Provost’s General Education Teaching Award
+Carolina in 2005, he won the University of Arizona Provost’s General Education Teaching

-and the University of Memphis Alumni Association Distinguished Teaching Award.
-He
+Award and the University of Memphis Alumni Association Distinguished Teaching Award.

-was also awarded the 2013 Ada B Thomas Outstanding Faculty Advisor Award at the University
+He was also awarded the 2013 Ada B Thomas Outstanding Faculty Advisor Award at the

 - GEOG 201: Landform Geography